William Petre: Secretary of State to Mary I

 As the young Edward VI's health failed, it was necessary to determine what should be done on his death, and a memorial was drawn up and signed by Sir William Petre in May 1553, under the direction of the King and the Privy Council, limiting the succession, in the interest of Lady Jane Grey, to Protestants.
 Two months later Edward VI was dead and Mary had a powerful party behind her, On 20 July, he, like the majority of the council, declared for Mary, the memorial in Sir William's handwriting was laid on the shelf.
 He remained in London during the next few days transacting secretarial business, but his wife joined Mary and entered London with her.

 Petre had been identified with the council's most obnoxious proceedings towards Mary, and his position was at first insecure.
 He resumed attendance at the council on 12 August, but in September, it was rumoured that he was out of office.
-He was however, installed Chancellor of the Order of the Garter on 26 September when he was directed by the Queen to expunge the new rules formulated during the late reign.
+His own accounts record that a courtier lent him money to play at "pass dice" with Mary at Hampton Court in September.
+Petre was installed Chancellor of the Order of the Garter on 26 September when he was directed by the Queen to expunge the new rules formulated during the late reign.

 He further ingratiated himself with Mary by his zeal in tracing the accomplices of Wyatt's rebellion and by his advocacy of the Spanish marriage.
 Petre now devoted himself exclusively to his official duties; he rarely missed attendance at the council and was frequently employed to consult with foreign ambassadors.
 He acquiesced in the restoration of the old religion, and took a prominent part in the reception of Pole and ceremonies connected with the absolution of England from the guilt of heresy.